Parrot-Developers/firmwared/README.md

 * *ERROR* ERRNO MESSAGE
   answer to any command whose execution encountered a problem
 * *FOLDERS* FOLDERS\_LIST
-  answer to a *FOLDERS* command, FOLDERS\_LIST is a comma-separated list of the folders registered so far
+  answer to a *FOLDERS* command, FOLDERS\_LIST is a space-separated list of the folders registered so far
 * *GET\_PROPERTY* FOLDER ENTITY\_IDENTIFIER PROPERTY\_NAME PROPERTY\_VALUE
   answer to a *GET\_PROPERTY* command